jhpoelen/msw2/README.md

 # msw2
 This is an incomplete digital archive of original resources used to compile:

-DE Wilson and DM Reeder (eds.).
+E Wilson and DM Reeder (eds.).
 1993.
 Mammal Species of the World, A Taxonomic and Geographic Reference, Second Edition.
 Smithsonian Institution Press, Washington D.C., 1206 pp. ISBN 1-56098-217-9

 Included digital resources in ```data-raw/``` folder were provided by DeeAnn M. Reeder in July 2022.